senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

-# Create Senzing GitHub repository
+# How to create Senzing GitHub repository

 This is a checklist of what to set when creating a new GitHub Repository.